Beach Hill to Historic Downtown Santa Cruz Loop

 Offered in: English

-Join us for a Coast-to-Mission loop through Santa Cruz.
-Explore the beachside roots of local surf culture, wander downtown’s lively streets, and uncover the history and architecture of Mission Hill — revealing a hidden side of the city’s past and present.
+Join us for a scenic Santa Cruz walking tour along the coast and through downtown.
+Explore the beachside roots of local surf culture, wander lively streets, and uncover the history and architecture that reveal a hidden side of the city.
+One of the top-rated things to do in Santa Cruz, this guided experience is perfect for visitors looking for fun activities and local insight.

 Fun & Informative